-The data analysis described above can be adapted and taken further in numerous ways.
-The summary tables and maps are typically incorporated into a written report that also pulls out quotes from the source narrative data to illustrate and elaborate on key findings.
+Summary tables and maps are typically incorporated into a written report that also pulls out quotes from the source narrative data to illustrate and elaborate on key findings.
 However, use of findings does not have to rely on written outputs.
 For example, if trained staff from within the commissioning organisation do the coding themselves then internal learning starts even before the analysis is complete.
-Interactive dashboards can also be used to structure feedback meetings with project staff, individual respondents and other stakeholders.
+Interactive maps can also be used to structure feedback meetings with project staff, community groups and other stakeholders.
 QuIP analysis takes its cues about which outcomes are important from the respondents themselves, so it is logical to involve them in triangulation workshops, enabling those attending to challenge, corroborate and complement findings.
 This both serves a quality assurance function and deepens understanding of what changes took place for whom, how and why.
 Such debriefing meetings can be further enriched by 'un-blindfolding' field researchers thereby enabling them to offer their own interpretation of the findings, drawing on what they wrote down, their direct field observations and wider experience.